wandb/docs/docs/guides/hosting/how-to-guides/operator.md

 # Operator

-# Understanding the W&B Operator
+# Understanding the W&B operator

-The W&B Kubernetes Operator is designed to leverage the Kubernetes [operator pattern](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/) that significantly simplifies the deployment, administration, troubleshooting, and scalability of the W&B Server deployments on Kubernetes.
+The W&B Kubernetes Operator leverages the Kubernetes [operator pattern](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/) that significantly simplifies the deployment, administration, troubleshooting, and scalability of the W&B Server deployments on Kubernetes.
 The operator facilitates managing the lifecycle of different services making the product that is W&B Server more seamless.
-It is based on standardized predefined configurations, thus acting as a smart assistant for your W&B instance.
+It uses standardized predefined configurations, thus acting as a smart assistant for your W&B instance.

 The operator allows for consistency in provisioning & operating the W&B Server deployments across public cloud and private infrastructure.
 W&B uses the operator to deploy and manage the Dedicated Cloud instances on AWS, GCP and Azure public clouds, and encourages to use it for customer-managed deployments too.